NEWUp to -25%

 Tips of 24 to 28cm of distance between the batten and the V-shaped hollow section will be perfect.
 Use a small diameter rope and a thin sheath because the ends of the rope are heavy and rigid, and therefore dangerous for turns and other tricks.

-In 2021 we reduced the number of handles to a minimum and gained nearly one kilogram per Wing.
+In 2021 we reduced the number of handles to a minimum and saved almost a kilogram per wing.

-The choice is thus of four handles ideally placed:
+The choice is therefore four ideally placed handles :

 - One for handling and surfing on the leading edge.

-- One front hand grip on the batten.
+- One front handle on the central strut.

-- A space to put a piece of harness between the front and rear handles.
+- A space to put a harness line between the front and rear handles.

-- A low power rear handshake and tricks on the batten.
+- A rear handle for low power and tricks on the central strut.

-- A full power rear handshake on the batten.
+- A second rear handle for full power on the central strut.

-Wings without windows are cheaper, lighter and easier to store.
+Wings without windows are cheaper, 200 grams lighter and easier to store.

-Wings with windows are safer, stiffer and more nervous.
+Wings with windows are safer, stiffer and more responsive.

-For this, the use of Battens is an indisputable advantage.
-But it is more expensive and less light.
+For this, the use of Battens is an indisputable asset.
+But it is more expensive and not as light.

 If, however, for transport or storage reasons you want to dry them, you must absolutely avoid hanging the deflated wing by the handle on the leading edge.
 It’s however very practical but it is the best way to obtain a hernia on the central strut at the junction with the leading edge following the collapse of the bladder inside.
 The bladders are movable in the strut and the leading edge.
 So if you hang it up deflated to dry, the bladder can slip, or even crumple, in the strut sleeve.

-So ideally, you dry your inflated wing in the shade, and at worst flat or at least with just the inflated central strut (thanks to the “clamp” of the One-Pump system).
+So ideally, you dry your inflated wing in the shade, and at worst flat or at least with just the inflated central strut.

 Good to Know: